 Arrange the cookies 1-inch apart on the baking sheet.

-7 Bake the cookies for 12 to 15 minutes, or until the nuts begin to brown at the edges.
-The cookies should be set and firm but not golden.
+Bake the cookies until the nuts begin to brown at the edgesand are set and firm but not golden, 12 to 15 minutes.
 Lift the cookies, still on the parchment paper, to wire racks to cool completely.

 Store in an airtight container for up to 4 days.